Luksoverse/docs.luksoverse.io/docs/mainnet/complete-node-guide/7-monitoring/07-dashboard.md

 2. Return to the Grafana starting page
 3. Click the plus icon on the top right
 4. Click on `Import dashboard`
-5. Paste in the raw contents to the `Import via panel json` text box
+5. Paste the raw contents to the `Import via panel json` text box
 6. Click the `Load` button
 7. Click the `Import` button

-You should now have your Dashboard set up and running.
+You now have your dashboard up and running.